OpenCilk/www.opencilk.org/src/posts/2022-06-28-research-and-teaching-with-opencilk.md

 ---
 title: Research and teaching with OpenCilk
-excerpt: The OpenCilk team presented the following tutorial at the SPAA 2020 tutorial session.
+tagline: The OpenCilk team presented the following tutorial at the SPAA 2020 tutorial session.
+author: Bruce Hoppe
 date: 2020-07-14
-author: Bruce Hoppe
-thumbnail: /img/eagle-and-owl.png
+image: /img/eagle-and-owl.png
 tags:
  - conference
  - tutorial